 That’s easy: grab all-purpose flour, a piece of butter, and granulated sugar, mix everything, and you’ll get a beautiful topping for your kolache!

-STEP 3: Add whisked butter-egg liquid to the bowl with flour and activated yeast, add sugar.
+STEP 3: Add whisked butter-egg liquid to the bowl with flour and activated yeast; add sugar.

 ⤍ Learn how to make dough rise in the oven.

-STEP 5: Meanwhile, make cream cheese (tvaroh, quark) filling.
+Step 5: Meanwhile, make cream cheese (tvaroh, quark) filling.
 Get plum jam ready.

-STEP 7: When the dough has risen, dump it on the worktop.
-The dough should not stick, if it does, flour the worktop a little.
+Step 7: When the dough has risen, dump it on the worktop.
+The dough should not stick; if it does, flour the worktop a little.

-Roll the dough out into a square about ¼ inch thick – the rolled dough can’t be too thin!
+Roll the dough out into a square about ¼ inch thick; the rolled dough can’t be too thin!
 Divide into 16 equal pieces.

-STEP 9: Transfer the kolache to a baking sheet lined with parchment paper.
+Step 9: Transfer the kolache to a baking sheet lined with parchment paper.
 Place each kolach with the seamed side down.
 Let the kolache rise for another 30 minutes.

-STEP 10: Preheat oven to 340 °F (170 °C).
+Step 10: Preheat the oven to 340 °F (170 °C).

 STEP 12: Brush kolache with egg wash and fill holes with plum jam.
 Sprinkle with streusel topping.